Tibial Torsion in Children

 The symptoms of tibial torsion may include:

-The bowed leg stance actually helps the child stay balanced as he or she stands.
-Balance is not as steady when the child tries to stand and walk with the feet close together or with the feet turned out.
-He or she may trip and fall.
+The bowed leg stance actually helps the child stay balanced as they stand.
+Balance isn't as steady when the child tries to stand and walk with the feet close together or with the feet turned out.
+They may trip and fall.

 How is tibial torsion diagnosed in a child?

 Your child’s healthcare provider can diagnose tibial torsion with a physical exam.
-During the exam, he or she may ask about your child’s birth and health history and if other family members have the condition.
-Your child probably will not need X-rays.
+During the exam, they may ask about your child’s birth and health history and if other family members have the condition.
+Your child probably won't need X-rays.

 How is tibial torsion treated in a child?